Sardinian medieval kingdoms: Judicial army

 The Sardinian judicial armies were composed of troops made up of soldiers and free citizens, subject to periodic rotation.
-In an emergency forced conscription was used.
+In an emergency, forced conscription was used.
 The elite corps was made up of so-called bujakesos, chosen riders who served under the command of the Majore de Janna, the commander in charge of the security of the sovereign.
 The main armaments were the sword, chain mail, the shield, the helmet, and the birrudu, a weapon similar to the ancient verutum, the Roman javelin.

 The militias of the ground and the infantry (birrudos) used a shorter version of this same weapon.
-Besides the use of spears and shields, another common weapon was the leppa, a sword with a bone handle and curved blade, between 50 and 70 cm long which was still in use, in a more contained dimension, until the end of nineteenth century.
-In Sardinia a type of longbow was made, and over time the use of the crossbow spread.
+Besides the use of spears and shields, another common weapon was the leppa, a sword with a bone handle and curved blade, between 50 and 70 cm long, which was still in use, in a more contained dimension, until the end of the nineteenth century.
+In Sardinia, a type of longbow was made, and over time, the use of the crossbow spread.

-In case of conflict judges often used mercenary troops, such as the dreaded Genoese crossbowmen.
+In case of conflict, judges often used mercenary troops, such as the dreaded Genoese crossbowmen.